 The voluntary national accreditation program for public health departments was launched by the Public Health Accreditation Board (PHAB) in 2011.
 The foundation of public health accreditation is performance improvement (PI) by requiring public health departments to identify and address gaps in their provision and assurance of the 10 Essential Public Health Services to the populations they serve.
 It provides a framework for health departments to identify performance improvement opportunities, demonstrate credibility, develop leadership, and improve relationships within the community.
 It also serves as both an accountability and transparency mechanism and is a step on a journey to transform public health practice.

-What is Army Public Health Accreditation?
+What is Defense Public Health Accreditation?

 What are the Benefits of Public Health Accreditation?